Spotlight Your Organization in the Anvils!

 Successful campaign despite constraints of a small budget.
 This does not include staff time and overhead.

-Program that enhances a corporate reputation and demonstrates a business approach to initiatives that positively impact society.
-Campaigns to highlight the positive impact that they have had delivering economic, social and environmental benefits to stakeholders.
+Program that enhances an organization’s reputation and demonstrates a business approach to initiatives that positively impact society.
+Campaigns to highlight the positive impact that they have had delivering environmental and social benefits to stakeholders.

 15. MULTICULTURAL PUBLIC RELATIONS